 For this exercise, we proceed by computing the square root of the calculated spectrum.
-Notice: by default, as described in its help, ao/sqrt applied to f{sdata} and t{sdata} objects acts only on the y (dependent) variable.
-We'll see later that is possible to choose different outputs for the ao/psd method so as to avoid this step, if we wanted to, by selecting the "Value" 'ASD' for the "Key" 'Scale'.
+Notice: by default, as described in its help, ao/sqrt applied to fsdata and tsdata objects acts only on the y (dependent) variable.
+We'll see later that is possible to choose different outputs so as to avoid this step, if we wanted to, by selecting the "Value" 'ASD' for the "Key" 'Scale'.

-For now, let's add the sqrt step to the flow by applying it to the output of the ao/psd method.
+For now, let's add the sqrt method to the diagram and connect it to the output of the psd method.